miketeachestech/example-major-work-school-canteen-ordering-system/README.md

 # CanteenEats – School Canteen Ordering System

 CanteenEats is a Flask-based web application that digitizes the school canteen experience.
 It allows students to browse a live canteen menu, place orders with their prepaid credit, and track order status — while staff can manage users, credit, menu items, and fulfill orders.
-It was built from [my flask project template,](https://github.com/miketeachestech/hsc-software-engineering-flask-project-template) to demonstrate what a major work submission might look like for a Year 12 student undertaking the NESA HSC Software Engineering course.
+It was built from [my flask project template,](https://github.com/miketeachestech/hsc-software-engineering-flask-project-template) to demonstrate what a major work submission might look like for a Year 12 student undertaking the NESA HSC Software Engineering course (at this stage, not including all the documentation associated with it).

 ## Screenshots
 ![Screenshot of student store view](./screenshots/student-store-view.jpg)